r2024-ai/Courses_2025/AI/rag-llm-evaluation-ai-test/section1.md

 In short, while you have the "ground truth" in your documents, you need the LLM to act as the bridge between that raw information and a meaningful, human-understandable answer.

+## Should I Use LLM Training Data if Information is Missing?

+* Option 1 - Allow LLM to Use Pre-trained Data
+Pros -

+1. Broader Knowledge Base
+2. Maintains user satisfaction
+3. Acts as a fallback when retrieval fails

+Cons -

+1. Risk of hallucination
+2. Potential loss of trust

+* Option 2 - Do Not Use Pre-Trained Data
+Pros -

+1. Ensures transparency and control
+2. Encourages knowledge base improvement

+Cons -

+1. Can frustrate users with "no answer found".
+2. Misses opportunities for general knowledge responses.

+# Practical Recommendations

+**When to Opt for LLM check.**
+For general-purpose applications where user satisfaction and broad coverage are priorities. • Example: A public chatbot for general queries.

+**When Not to Opt for LLM Check.**
+For domain-specific applications requiring strict accuracy and reliability. • Example: A medical assistant system retrieving verified healthcare guidelines.
+Hybrid Approach To balance these options,

+**Consider a hybrid solution**
+1. Primary Source: Attempt retrieval from the document database.
+2. Fallback: o Use the LLM for queries flagged as low-risk (general knowledge). o Clearly tag responses as "based on pre-trained knowledge" when using the LLM.

+## Why Combine LLM with Retrieval?

+* Without RAG - LLM might generate hallucinated or incorrect information
+* With RAG - The LLM is constrained to use only the retrieved, accurate documents, improving reliability

+1. Dynamic Information Retrieval
+Unlike static hardcoded document access, RAG dynamically fetches updated or domain-specific data in real-time.

+Example - Corporate policies or FAQs that change frequently